mortenvn/dih-api/README.md

 This will watch for changes and keep it open for you.

 ## Tests

+### Single run

-Run unit tests with `npm test`.
+Run unit tests & code lint with `npm test`.
+This will use your local database.
+Run just unit tests with `npm tests`.
+This will use your local database.

+### Watch

+Run the unit tests continuously with `npm test:watch`, only the tests currently worked on will run when updated.
+All tests will run when a server file is updated.
 This will use your local database.

 For testing everything isolated (without a local Postgres)  we use Docker Compose, which pulls a Postgres-image, sets it up with the API and runs the tests: